stephanniegb/QTest-quiz-repo/my-app/src/Notes.md

 in the fuction i will set my prop value to the parameter(ie data) then onevent (onsubmit), ill call the fuction (ie onFormSubmit) and pass the data (ie stored name) finally i go to quizcard destructure the prop { ie user} and use it!
+////////
+CSS JUSTIFY CONTENT
+you should always make rooom for the justify content to work eg by increasing height or removing width rules just make sure there is room